PatonaIM/teamified-accounts/docs/oauth-federated-auth-plan.md

 ## Executive Summary

-This plan outlines the implementation of federated authentication, enabling the Teamified Portal to act as a centralized identity provider for multiple internal applications.
+This plan outlines the implementation of federated authentication, enabling the Teamified Accounts platform to act as a centralized identity provider for multiple internal applications.
 The solution leverages existing JWT infrastructure while adding OAuth 2.0 and OIDC protocols for secure, standardized authentication flows.

 ### Key Benefits
 - **Single Sign-On (SSO)** across all internal apps